Tips & Tricks

 If you run a single-outlet boutique in Bangsar Village with 30 styles in current collection, no webstore, no Shopee or Lazada listing, and a regular crowd who comes in for the new drops — your POS doesn't need to do much.
 A Loyverse setup runs the basics for free.
 You ring up sales at the counter.
 Stock takes happen with a clipboard.
 Your top customers know you by name, not by a loyalty tier.
 That setup works, for that boutique.

-But the moment something shifts — you start listing on Shopee or Lazada, you open a webstore, your variant count scales past 500 (5 colours × 5 sizes × 20 styles), you hit the LHDN e-invoice deadline, or you open a second outlet — the calculation flips.
+But the moment something shifts — you start listing on Shopee or Lazada, you open a webstore, your variant count scales past 500 (5 colours × 5 sizes × 20 styles), you hit the LHDN e-invoice deadline, or you open a second outlet — the calculation changes.
 That's where a system built to grow with you starts to matter.
-Bookmark this page.
 The day one of those things happens, come back.

 StoreHub pricing for Malaysian fashion retailers